RotherOSS/dashboard-myticketsearchprofile/doc/content/index.rst

 -------------------
 Install by opening the Package Manager module from the Administration group in the Agent Interface.
 Select the package named Dashboard-MyTicketSearchProfile from the Online Repository.
 Click the associated  *Install* link on that line and respond affirmatively to any confirmation questions that follow.

 In the Dasboard view, move the mouse pointer to the top right corner of the *Tickets Profile Search* widget, and click on the gear icon that will appear.
 Select the search template from the *Stored Search Profiles* field list and click on the *Save Changes* button.
-The widget will then display the corresponding tickets.
+The widget will then display the corresponding tickets (see Figure 2.1).

  .. figure:: images/search_templates_dropdown.png